Cannabis use and pets

-As cannabis-derived products have become more available, veterinarians have seen increased interest among clients in using these products for their pets.
-These clients understandably are asking, "Are these products legal, safe, and effective for treating medical conditions in animals?"
-Our FAQs on the regulatory status of cannabis, cannabis-derived, and cannabis-related products can help you understand the legal landscape.
+As variations of cannabis-derived products have become more accessible, veterinarians have seen increased interest among clients in using these products for their pets.
+It's important to understand the legal landscape surrounding cannabis when talking with clients about whether these products are legal, safe, or effective for treating medical conditions in animals.

-For a detailed guide to cannabis and its impact on veterinary medicine, view Cannabis in veterinary medicine.
+For a detailed guide to cannabis and its impact on veterinary medicine, view the report on cannabis in veterinary medicine.

 Safety and efficacy